RonanLc/Snoopytech/building/leg/hip/README.md

+# Notice

-This section contains all the requiered elements for the building of the robot.
+This section contains the hip elements.